Introduction to the Project

 The ConstellationCenter Library has two purposes: to provide resources for our ongoing research and design process, and to document the design process itself.
-The Collection represents the ten years of research that has gone into our four halls so far, and will continue to expand and reflect the progress and interests of the Center as we move towards breaking ground and opening.
+The Collection represents the ten years of research that has gone into our five halls so far, and will continue to expand and reflect the progress and interests of the Center as we move towards breaking ground and opening.

 We have over 2400 individual items in our collection: 1408 of those are books and dissertations, 732 are CDs and DVDs.
 We also have 130 in-house produced reports which document our own research.
 We subscribe to sixty-five periodicals on topics ranging from acoustics and physics to American history, early music, and the theater organ and film industries.
 In addition to our physical library, we also have a digital library of over 10,000 photographs taken on our research trips to the great halls of Europe and America.
 These statistics represent what we have in our Cambridge office; ConstellationCenter also owns over 200 films that are housed at the Academy of Motion Picture Arts and Sciences Film Archive in Los Angeles, California.